OmahaDsaAdmin/hugo-website/content/get-involved/_index.md

 ## 2025 Strategic Priority: Affordable Housing

 Housing is a right, not a commodity and the metro area needs housing that works for the working class.
-For this campaign, Omaha DSA intends to:

-- Build a coalition of housing-affordability aligned groups.
-- Support leftist political candidates running on platforms of housing affordability.
-- Pressure local leaders to improve conditions and regulations.
-- Fight back against the criminalization of the homeless.
-- Draft a Tenant's Bill of Rights, and push for it's codification.
+Strong tenant organizing leads to strong tenant legislation and strong tenant power.

 ## Have a specific interest?